seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

              Visible
 ```

-Once you understand this, monitoring, analytics, telemetry, tracing, debugging, logging, and AI observability become manifestations of the same fundamental discipline.
+Once you understand this, monitoring, analytics, telemetry, tracing, logging, debugging, and even AI observability all become manifestations of the same fundamental discipline.

----
+***

 # Up Next

-In **Part 25**, we'll refactor GreyMatter Journal into a production-grade architecture while learning:
+In **Part 25**, we'll refactor GreyMatter Journal into a production-grade architecture while exploring:

-* software architecture,
+- software architecture,
-* modularity,
+- modularity,
-* separation of concerns,
+- separation of concerns,
-* dependency inversion,
+- dependency inversion,
-* system boundaries,
+- system boundaries,

-* and why software engineering is ultimately the discipline of managing complexity.
+and why software engineering is ultimately the discipline of managing complexity.